ChenqiKONG/EchoFAS/README.md

 # EchoFAS
-Pytorch implementation of Beyond the Pixel World: A Novel Acoustic-based Face Anti-Spoofing System for Smartphones （）
+Pytorch implementation of "Beyond the Pixel World: A Novel Acoustic-based Face Anti-Spoofing System for Smartphones".
+(TIFS 2022)

 ## Prerequisites:
 torch: 1.5.0